music-encoding/music-encoding.github.io/community/community-contacts.md

 Slack has [clients](https://slack.com/) for Mac, PC, Linux, and mobile devices, and may be used via any web browser.

-# Humanities Commons: MEI Group
+# Knowledge Commons: MEI Group

-The Music Encoding Initiative group in the Humanities Commons is devoted to a discussion of topics related to music encoding, and is an extension of the Music Encoding Initiative channels on MEI-L and website.
-The Humanities Commons is a network for people working in the humanities.
+The Music Encoding Initiative group in the Knowledge Commons (previously called Humanities Commons) is devoted to a discussion of topics related to music encoding, and is an extension of the Music Encoding Initiative channels on MEI-L and website.
+The Knowledge Commons is a network for people working in the humanities.
 Connect with other scholars and their scholarship, and increase the impact of your work by sharing it in the repository.
-The MEI Group at the Humanities Commons can be accessed at [https://hcommons.org/groups/music-encoding-initiative/](https://hcommons.org/groups/music-encoding-initiative/).
+The MEI Group at the Knowledge Commons can be accessed at [https://hcommons.org/groups/music-encoding-initiative/](https://hcommons.org/groups/music-encoding-initiative/).

 # Contact info